east-sussex-county-council/Escc.AzureDeployment/README.md

 Set up your deployment repository
 ---------------------------------

-Clone this repository and then, from a command line, run the following command:
+Clone this repository, then open a command line in a new, empty directory where you want to create the deployment repository:

-`SetupDeploymentRepo <directory to create> <git base URL>`
+`<path to this repository>\SetupDeploymentRepo <git base URL>`

-`<directory-to-create>` must be a full path which does not exist yet and is not inside an existing git repository.

 `<git base url>` is a URL such as `https://github.com/east-sussex-county-council/` to which we can add a project name followed by `.git` to get a full repository URL.

-This will create a new git repository in `<directory to create>` which includes every application on the East Sussex County Council website.
+This will create a new git repository which includes every application on the East Sussex County Council website.
 You can then set up the Azure Website as a remote for that repository and push to it.

 Update your deployment repository
 ---------------------------------